Bowdown and Chamberhouse Woods: Nature Reserve

 It has a diverse range of tree species, an 'exceptionally rich woodland ground flora' and a diverse fauna, notably birds, reptiles, dragonflies and butterflies.

 The Nature Reserve is open to the public and has three car parks, all accessed from Bury's Bank Road, between Greenham and Thatcham.
 The three access points relate to the three areas of the reserve, each of which has its own history.

 Baynes Wood

 Baynes Wood (itself comprising Great Wood and Parklodge Gully) is at the south-eastern end of the reserve, and may have been part of Chamberhouse Park.
 It is shown as woodland on 16th century maps, and was probably coppiced until 1798 when the Tull family bought it.
 It remained in their family until 1939 when Baynes timber Co acquired it, and promptly felled a considerable proportion of the trees.
 Following natural regeneration, a further spate of felling occurred in 1981.
-A re-apraisal of its management at this point enabled the BBOWT to initially rent and then buy the wood, since which it has been managed as a nature reserve.
+A re-appraisal of its management at this point enabled the BBOWT to initially rent and then buy the wood, since which it has been managed as a nature reserve.